drbeco/vpnping/README.md

 - Download this script to the same directory where you unzipped all \*.ovpn files
     - Optional: you may want to keep the script in the `$PATH`, but you must run it from the working directory where the \*.ovpn files are

+- New `-e` key, prints also at stderr output, so you can easely pipe stdout to a sort command and still keeps track of progress

 - Usage:

        ``./nordping.sh [-v] ( [-h|-V] | [-p TCP|UDP] [-d PATH] )``